|

 January 1939 through April 1945.
 Many of these died from the exhausting labor in the

 granite quarry; others were executed in the gas chamber or shot to death.
-I believe this
+Estimates

-number includes the deaths at the nearby Gusen camps, where more
+number at over 95,000, but this includes the deaths at the nearby Gusen

 U.S. Army 11th Armored Division on 5-6 May 1945.